 In relation to upper limb disorders, the filter and risk assessment worksheets featured in the guidance booklet Upper limb disorders in the workplace can be used as an aid to risk assessment.
 They are intended to help employers identify the potential risks and possible ways to reduce them.

 HSE have produced the Assessment of Repetitive Tasks tool (ART), which can be used to help identify high-risk tasks.
 The ART does not comprise a full risk assessment, as some aspects, such as individual factors, are not covered.

-The Display Screen Equipment Regulations 1992 (as amended) require employers to undertake an analysis of the workstation to assess and reduce risks.
-To assist employers to comply with the minimum requirements we have produced a visual display unit (VDU) workstation checklist as an aid to risk assessment.
-It is available in the two guidance documents Work with display screen equipment and The law on VDUs: An easy guide.
-You can also buy the VDU workstation checklist separately in packs of five.
-See information page.
+The Display Screen Equipment Regulations 1992 require employers to undertake an analysis of the workstation to assess and reduce risks.
+To help employers to comply with the minimum requirements we have produced a workstation checklist as an aid to risk assessment.
+There is more information on DSE.

 A risk assessment should cover all standard operations, including cleaning and maintenance activities.
 It should reflect how the work is actually done.